pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

         * alvarCode/ - here is where all the current stuff is.
 See setup.md, global.md, OneCamera.md, MainProgram.md, Helpers.md, Simulation.md Workflow.md and Data.md for additional information on this code and functionality.

             alvarCode has following files and sub-directories.

-            globalStuff : Configuration parameters.
+            globalStuff/ : Configuration parameters.

+            Data/Markers/ : All the AR markers pattern images and corresponding xml files.
+Surprisingly this folder in not used by camProcess during execution.
+How it gets the pattern design info?

             camProcess.cpp : The program for single camera that tracks AR markers.